Overview of Payroll in France 2018

 * Profit sharing and share plans

-* Statutory reporting requirements (including DNS – monthly and annually, annual headcount,
+* Statutory reporting requirements (including DNS – annual headcount)

 * Understanding the French payslip